 The cost of legal representation is a valid concern for many people facing a family law issue.
 If you’re worried about how you’ll pay for an attorney, please know that you aren’t out of options.
 Missouri has a strong network of organizations and programs designed to ensure everyone has access to legal help, regardless of their financial situation.
 Exploring these resources can provide the support you need to move forward with your case.
 While our firm handles specific practice areas, we believe everyone deserves access to justice, and these organizations are a great place to start.

-Missouri Legal Aid Organizations
+Explore Missouri’s Legal Aid Organizations

 If you need legal assistance for a civil case (which includes most family law matters) but can’t afford to hire a private attorney, Missouri’s legal aid organizations are here to help.
 These groups provide free legal services to eligible individuals based on income and other factors.
 For example, Legal Aid of Western Missouri is dedicated to helping people with a wide range of issues, including orders of protection in domestic violence cases, housing law, and access to healthcare and public benefits.
 These organizations are staffed by dedicated attorneys and paralegals who can offer advice, help with paperwork, and even represent you in court.
 They are a fantastic first stop if you need legal guidance on a limited budget.

-Pro Bono Services and Self-Help Centers
+Look into Pro Bono Services and Self-Help Resources

 In addition to formal legal aid groups, many private attorneys volunteer their time to help those in need through pro bono services.
 You can often apply for this type of assistance through the legal aid program that serves your county.
 Organizations like Legal Services of Southern Missouri connect people with volunteer attorneys and provide other essential resources for residents in our part of the state.
 Furthermore, many courts have self-help centers that offer guidance and information to help you understand legal procedures and fill out the necessary forms if you decide to represent yourself.
 These centers are an invaluable resource for navigating the legal process on your own and can help you feel more prepared for what’s ahead.